-Financial databases Thomson EIKON and Bloomberg, as well as publicly available company reports, were used to identify corporate loans, credit and underwriting facilities provided to the 50 selected companies in the period 2010-2015.
-Investments in bonds and shares of the selected companies were identified through Thomson EIKON and Bloomberg at the most recently available filing date in April 2016.
+Financial databases Thomson EIKON, Bloomberg IJGlobal, TradeFinanceAnalytics, company register filings, as well as publicly available company reports, were used to identify corporate loans, credit and underwriting facilities provided to the selected companies in the period 2010-2016.
+Investments in bonds and shares of the selected companies were identified through Thomson EIKON and Bloomberg at the most recently available filing date in May 2017.
 This data provides a deal-level dataset of specific relationships between selected companies and any linked financial institution.

-Companies with business activities outside of the forest sector had recorded amounts reduced to more accurately present the proportion of financing that can be reasonably attributed to the forest-risk sector production or primary processing operations of the selected company.
+Companies with business activities outside of the forest-risk sector had recorded amounts reduced to more accurately present the proportion of financing that can be reasonably attributed to the forest-risk sector operations of the selected company (see Adjusters).
 Where available financial information did not specify the purpose of investment or receiving division within the parent company group, reduction factors were individually calculated by comparing a company’s forest-risk sector activities relative to its parent group total activities.

 The commercial banks identified in this study were evaluated to determine the strength of any publicly-available policies relevant to tropical forest-sector investment decision-making, and subsequently scored against a range of criteria incorporating environmental, social and governance standards.
 Each of the major banks was allocated a score on the scope of its policies and its environmental and social standards.